 Mergers, acquisitions and divestitures create constant change due to combining or dividing facilities and systems.
 Resulting in cultural and technology shifts.
 During this time, users need a reliable support model that can resolve issues with minimal disruption to workflows.
 This will provide them the freedom to focus on critical projects and patient care.
 Depending on the facility needs, support could be used as a complete outsourced solution, or a dedicated service that will help meet project demand during transition periods or long term.
 This model includes Level 1 Help Desk, Level 2 Application Support or Legacy Application Support teams that are available 24x7x365.
 For example, while transitioning to a new EHR facilities need someone to manage the legacy system.
 The Legacy Application Support team keeps the existing EHR current by making necessary changes and updates during implementation without disrupting staff or patients.

 Making the decision to outsource, for many hospitals, requires a cultural shift.
-Years of utilizing in-house IT resources to handle support can create inconsistencies, such as, disrupted workflows, patient care, inefficient support processes and undefined roles and responsibilities.
-When Level 1 incidents, like, password resets are filtered through overburdened and costly application experts, project work and critical incident resolution suffers.
-Hospitals choosing to be proactive and outsource support benefit from a team of experts working after hours, tracking incident resolutions, identifying areas of improvement and provide minimal disruption to end users thus increasing overall satisfaction.
+Years of utilizing in-house IT resources to handle support can create inconsistencies.
+This includes: disrupted workflow, patient care, inefficient support processes, undefined roles and responsibilities.
+When Level 1 incidents, like password resets, are filtered through overburdened and costly application experts, project work and critical incident resolution, suffer.
+Hospitals choosing to be proactive and outsource support, benefit in many ways.
+These benefits include, a team of experts working after hours, tracked incident resolutions, identified areas of improvement and minimal disruption to end users.
+This increases overall satisfaction.
 Outsourcing support continually returns on investment by allowing internal IT departments the time and resources to focus on key projects.
 This ultimately impacts the hospital’s bottom line, which is to provide positive patient outcomes.
 To read about our work with a large health system, download the case study here.
-Or to start a conversation, please email us at email@example.com or call us at 855.276.9112.
+Or to start a conversation, please email us at firstname.lastname@example.org or call us at 855.276.9112.